Surveillance footage shows moments leading up to Southington grocery store thefts

-SOUTHINGTON, CT (WFSB) - We’re learning more about brazen thefts happening in several towns across our state.
+SOUTHINGTON, CT (WFSB) - Brazen thieves caught on camera stealing expensive merchandise from stores are following a pattern, according to police.

-Suspects have been seen loading up their carts with items, anything from laundry detergent to flat screen tv’s.
+The suspects were recorded loading up their carts with items such as laundry detergent and flat screen TVs in towns such as Oxford and Southington.

 CT State Police said they have identified some of the suspects believed to have stolen shopping carts full of items from an Oxford store earlier this week.